Alternate format: Instant messaging (ITSAP.00.266) (PDF, 780 KB)

 Is end-to-end encryption secure?

-End-to-end encryption is a confidentiality service that encrypts the sender’s data (e.g. converts information to hide its contents and prevent unauthorized access) and only allows the receiver to decrypt it.
+End-to-end encryption is a confidentiality service that encrypts the sender’s data and converts the information to hide its contents.
+It prevents unauthorized access and only allows the receiver to decrypt it.
 Many IM applications use end-to-end encryption to secure your information and messages.
 Although this seems like a high level of security when sending and receiving information, you should not rely entirely on end-to-end encryption to protect your data.
 Threat actors can compromise your devices to retrieve the encrypted data either in the hopes of decrypting at a later time, or by compromising your unencrypted data.
-It is important to take these points into consideration before sending a message with a higher level of sensitivity.
+In some IM applications, end-to-end encryption only applies to messages in transit and does not apply to messages at rest, such as messages that have been stored or backed up.
+It is important to consider these points before sending a message with a higher level of sensitivity.

 What should I be looking for in an application?